 As Director of Clinical Training, I supervise early career mental health professionals at SelfWorks as well as outside health practices.
-I am a clinical psychologist with over a decade of experience working with children, adolescents and adults from various cultural, socio-economic, and religious backgrounds.
+I am a clinical psychologist with over 18 years of experience working with children, adolescents and adults from various cultural, socio-economic, and religious backgrounds.
 I am grateful for the opportunity to shape the career paths of fellow colleagues, while also providing evidence-based treatments for my clientele.

 Therapy is an invaluable instrument for emotional healing and growth.
 My approach is warm, practical and collaborative.
 I create a safe, non-judgmental space for you to work through painful experiences.
 Through a trusted therapeutic alliance, you can safely process the experiences that have contributed to your suffering while learning self-awareness and self-compassion.
 Together, we challenge beliefs that interfere with comfort and fulfillment, and you will find new, healthier ways of coping with the inevitable stressors of life.